jafingerhut/jafingerhut.github.com/clojure/setup-gnu-emacs-with-inf-clojure.md

 There are _many_ packages one can install in Emacs.
-I will explain how to install `inf-clojure` and `clojure-mode` here, but the method described makes it straightforward to see a list of many other packages available, and install the ones you want.
+I will explain how to install `inf-clojure` and `clojure-mode` here, but the method described makes it straightforward to see a list of other packages available, and install the ones you want.

 First, set up Emacs to access the collection of packages available on MELPA (Milkypostman's Emacs Lisp Package Archive).
 Instructions are given here: https://melpa.org/#/getting-started

-If you used Emacs to edit your `$HOME/.emacs.d/init.el` initialization file, then one way to ensure that those changes take effect is to quit and restart Emacs.
+If you used Emacs to edit your Emacs init file, then one way to ensure that those changes take effect is to quit and restart Emacs.

 ```bash
 emacs